Elijah-trillionz/native-json-db/README.md

 Native-JSON-DB or JSONDb is a NoSQL database system on your local server.
 With it, you can store data as JSON objects in a file in your server. native-json-db comes with TypeScript support, in fact using TypeScript is encouraged.

+**NOTE:** This library isn't yet efficient for large-scale applications with large ammount of users writing to the database.
+Use for personal applications or for your portfolio only.

 ## Installation
 ```shell
 npm install native-json-db